SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 Navigation Bar:
 -	All links have been tested on all pages and are working as expected.
--	On hover, highlights yellow as set in the CSS stylesheet.
+-	On hover, links highlight yellow as set in the CSS stylesheet.
 -	The navigation bar remains at the top of the screen on all screen sizes.

 All Internal Links were tested to ensure they direct the user to the correct page: